LittleBlackCQ/LittleBlackCQ.github.io/_news/excellent_grad.md

 related_posts: false
 ---

-:sparkles: Awarded as the excellent graduate of Shanghai!
+:sparkles: Awarded as an excellent graduate in Shanghai!